Berlin Blockade: April "Little Lift"

+End of the Blockade (May–September 1949)

-On 15 April 1949, the Soviet news agency TASS reported a willingness by the Soviets to lift the blockade.
+On 25 April 1949, the Soviet news agency TASS reported a willingness by the Soviets to lift the blockade.
 The next day, the US State Department stated that the "way appears clear" for the blockade to end.
 Soon afterwards, the four powers began serious negotiations, and a settlement was reached on Western terms.
 On 4 May 1949, the Allies announced an agreement to end the blockade in eight days.

 The Soviet blockade of Berlin was lifted at one minute after midnight on 12 May 1949.
-A British convoy immediately drove through to Berlin, and the first train from West Germany reached Berlin at 5:32 a.m.
+A British convoy immediately drove through to Berlin, and the first train from West Germany reached Berlin at 5:32 am.
 Later that day, an enormous crowd celebrated the end of the blockade.
 General Clay, whose retirement had been announced by US President Truman on 3 May 1949, was saluted by 11,000 US soldiers and dozens of aircraft.
 Once home, Clay received a ticker tape parade in New York City, was invited to address the US Congress, and was honoured with a medal from President Truman.

-Nevertheless, supply flights to Berlin continued for some time to build up a comfortable surplus, though night flying and then weekend flights could be eliminated once the surplus was large enough.
-By 24 July 1949, three months' worth of supplies had been amassed, ensuring that there was ample time to restart the Airlift if needed.
+Nevertheless, supply flights to Berlin continued for some time to build up a comfortable surplus, though night flying and then weekend flights could be eliminated once the surplus was deemed to be large enough.
+By 24 July 1949, three months' worth of supplies had been amassed, ensuring that there was ample time to restart the airlift if needed.

 On 18 August 1949, Flt Lt Roy Mather DFC AFC and his crew of Flt Lt Roy Lewis Stewart Hathaway AFC, Flt Lt Richardson and Royston William Marshall AFM of 206 squadron, flew back to Wunstorf for the 404th time during the blockade, the record number of flights for any pilot of any nationality, either civilian or military.

+The Berlin Airlift officially ended on 30 September 1949, after fifteen months.